 TIP: Most 2×4’s are not perfect so make sure all the boards are bowing the same way.
 Here is an article from Remodelaholic that explains this.

-Using the 3.5″ framing nails attach each stud to the bottom and top plate.
+Using the 3.5″ framing nails, attach each stud to the bottom and top plate.
 Make sure they are on their marked spot.
-When all the boards are attached square the wall.
+When all the boards are attached, square the wall.

 We used the circular saw attached to the Rip-Cut to make the cutting easier.
-Then we used the 2″ nails to attach the sheathing to the 2×4’s (framing).
+Then, we used the 2″ nails to attach the sheathing to the 2×4’s (framing).

-TIP: Only place nails where a 2×4 is, a chalk line will help!
+TIP: Only place nails where a 2×4 is; a chalk line will help!

 Now the wall can be moved into place.
 Attach the bottom plate to the floor using the 3.5″ framing nails and brace the sides so the wall will not fall over.
-Then you can start building the next wall.

 TIPS ON BUILDING WALLS

 - When you frame out a door, have the bottom plate extend the whole length of the wall (no brake).
 This part of the bottom plate will be cut out later using a Sawzall saw.
-So make sure you do not nail that part of the bottom plate to the floor.
+Make sure you do not nail that part of the bottom plate to the floor.

 - Make sure you attach the walls together as you build them using 3.5″ nails.